-Sometimes it can be those who are unsure who are drawn into this branch, those who aren't so psychologically strong.
+Sometimes it can be those who are unsure who are drawn into this branch, those

+I think there are many girls in the industry who feel the need to receive affirmation, because they feel horrible on the inside." who are unsule who are unawn into this branch, those who aren't so psychologically strong.
 These types of people are easier to manipulate.
 Unfortunately.
 I think it's many who haven't gotten what they should have from home.
-I think that adult-, and parent-responsibility has to improve.
+I think that adult-, and parent- responsibility has to improve.
 It's really sad.